The Sybil Campbell Collection

 About the Collection

-The Collection now contains around 8,000 items, reflecting the entry of women into the professions in the first half of the 20th century and focusing on the educational aspirations of the period and the part graduate women played nationally and internationally.
+The Collection originally contained around 8,000 items, some of which reflect the entry of women into the professions in the first half of the 20th century and focusing on the educational aspirations of the period and the part graduate women played nationally and internationally.
+Some of the Collection was broken up and relocated elsewhere but over 1,400 items from the Collection are now housed in the College.

-The general material includes philosophy, history, literary criticism, fiction, poetry, travel, art, crafts and much more, some of it bequeathed by early members of the BFUW.
+The general material includes philosophy, history, literary criticism, biography, fiction, poetry, travel, art, crafts and much more, some of it bequeathed by members of the BFUW, members of Federations of University Women overseas, including India, the USA and Australia, and women who stayed at Crosby Hall.
 Some books are interesting for their provenance.
-Material was donated by significant figures of the 1920s and 1930s – Sybil Campbell, Ivy Davison, John Galsworthy, L P Hartley, Harold Laski, Eleanor Rathbone, Alys and Bertrand Russell, Caroline Spurgeon, Lytton Strachey, Beatrice and Sidney Webb, Virginia and Leonard Woolf to name some of them.
+Material was donated by significant figures of the 1920s and 1930s – Sybil Campbell, Ivy Davison, John Galsworthy, L P Hartley, Harold Laski, Eleanor Rathbone, Alys and Bertrand Russell, George Bernard Shaw, Caroline Spurgeon, Lytton Strachey, Beatrice and Sidney Webb, Virginia and Leonard Woolf to name just a few.